Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Model

-There are three types of participants in \ru: (1) Clients, representing the users of the protocol; (2) $|V|\geq1$ verifiers, who continuously monitor the blockchain to validate the operator’s published state and detect any misbehavior; and (3) The operator, who verifies and publishes client transaction batches to the L1 blockchain. \ru allows multiple operators and each operator is required to deposit more than $\frac{TVL}{|V|}+c_f$ stake on-chain, where $TVL$ is the total client locked value in \ru and $c_f$ is the gas cost for publishing a fraud-proof transaction.

-We assume that all participants are computationally bounded and that standard cryptographic primitives—including secure communication channels, digital signatures, cryptographic hash functions, encryption schemes, and zk-SNARKs—are correctly instantiated and secure.
-Communication between clients and the operator is assumed to be asynchronous, which means the message will eventually be delivered.
-All participants are guaranteed uncensored access to the L1 blockchain, with a known upper bound on the delay for both reading from and writing to the idealized secure blockchain that realizes \emph{consistency} (\emph{safety}) and \emph{liveness}~\cite{graf2021security}.
+\textbf{System Model and Assumptions.} There are three types of participants in \ru: (1) \emph{clients}, representing the users of the protocol; (2) \emph{verifiers}, who continuously monitor the blockchain to validate the operator's published state and detect misbehavior, any client may act as a verifier, but we separate the two roles for clarity of presentation; and (3) the \emph{operator}, who verifies client transactions and publishes transaction batches to the L1 blockchain. \ru supports multiple operators; each operator must lock a stake in the on-chain Judge contract, which is slashed upon a successful fraud-proof and awarded to the disputing verifier.
+We assume that all participants are computationally bounded and that standard cryptographic primitives, including secure communication channels, digital signatures, cryptographic hash functions, encryption schemes, and zk-SNARKs, are correctly instantiated and secure.
+Communication between clients and the operator is asynchronous, i.e., every message is eventually delivered.
+All participants have uncensored access to the L1 blockchain, with a known upper bound on the delay for reading from and writing to an idealized secure blockchain realizing \emph{safety} and \emph{liveness}~\cite{graf2021security}.